Getting in touch during an emergency

 It seems like there are more and more disasters and crises reported in the news lately.
 I live far from my family and many friends, and I'm a little concerned about not being able to get in touch with them if there is a disaster where they live or where I live.
 How can I keep in touch with my family and friends during an emergency?

 Keeping in touch with family and friends during an emergency is important both for you and your loved ones' wellbeing and peace of mind.
-While your urge to connect with loved ones is natural, it's also important to remember that during an emergency, you shouldn't make unnecessary phone calls, which can overwhelm the system and interfere with emergency responders' efforts.
+While your urge to connect with loved ones is natural, it's also good to remember that during an emergency, it's best not to make unnecessary phone calls, which can overwhelm the system and interfere with emergency responders' efforts.

 - Make a family plan.
 Decide with your loved ones who you will call to update with your status during an emergency.
 You may want to have several emergency contacts that everyone knows to call and update.